 April 29: Joan attends Variety Club’s “Tents International” event at the Fontainebleau Hotel in Miami Beach, Florida.
 Other guests include Gloria de Haven and Danny Kaye.

 May 3: Joan attends Pepsi-Cola's annual stockholder's meeting in Wilmington, Delaware.
 Joan travels to the meeting by train, accompanied by Pepsi-Cola president Herbert L. Barnet.

 May 26: Joan leaves New York City to spend the weekend in the small village of Westhampton Beach.

-The court said in it’s ruling that Joan “did not suffer a deductible loss”.
-At the time of the appeal Joan still owned the Speers script “A Teacher’s Story” and “considers it good”.
+May 30: The U.S. Tax Court denies Joan’s appeal of a September 21st, 1960 court judgement that she did not suffer a $30,561 “loss” when she was unable to successfully sell a script she bought from Warner Bros in 1950.
+The court said in its ruling that Joan “did not suffer a deductible loss.”
+At the time of the appeal Joan still owns the Speers script “A Teacher’s Story” and “considers it good."

 June: Joan attends a party at Earl Blackwell's apartment in honor of Noel Coward.
 Joan brings her personally-prepared meatloaf for the party's buffet.
 Other guests include; Eva Gabor, Mary Stevens, Linda Christian, Vala Byfield and Gloria Swanson.

 June 2: Joan travels to Europe to attend several Pepsi-Cola bottling plant dedications.

 Early June: Joan attends the dedication ceremonies for Pepsi-Cola plants in Geneva and Lausanne, Switzerland.